 Giant Cedars Boardwalk in Mt.
 Revelstoke National Park

 If you want easy access to BC’s famed old-growth cedars, this stop, right along the highway in Mount Revelstoke National Park is the place to come.
 A boardwalk with interpretive signs winds through 500-year-old cedars; their imposing presence makes you feel ages away from the present day.
+(Boardwalk is temporarily closed in 2022, due to boardwalk damage from last winter’s snow.)

 The Great Divide in Kootenay National Park